ShareX/CustomUploaders/README.md

 example.com (Anonymous).json
 example.com (User).json
 ```

+`DestinationType` setting must be configured so users can double click your `.sxcu` file and easily use it without require any additional configuration.

 If your upload response is [JSON](https://en.wikipedia.org/wiki/JSON) then use new [JsonPath](http://goessner.net/articles/JsonPath/) syntax instead of [Regex](https://en.wikipedia.org/wiki/Regular_expression) syntax to parse it.